vorner/rust-presentations/lightning-spirit.md

   - Allows deviating from recommended patterns
   - Allows extending
 * Still a bit under construction
+  - Especially docs
+  - I'm happy for any help

 ???

 * Introduce self
+  - About Avast
+  - Maintains some crates
 * Example with a hello world
   - Needs configuration, like ports and what to say
   - Needs logging
   - Needs daemonization
 * Suddenly takes much longer to develop
+* Show the code